awsdocs/amazon-eks-user-guide/doc_source/enable-iam-roles-for-service-accounts.md

    If output is returned, then you already have an IAM OIDC provider for your cluster and you can skip the next step\.
 If no output is returned, then you must create an IAM OIDC provider for your cluster\.

 1. Create an IAM OIDC identity provider for your cluster with the following command\.
-Replace `my-cluster` with your own value\.

    ```
-   eksctl utils associate-iam-oidc-provider --cluster my-cluster --approve
+   eksctl utils associate-iam-oidc-provider --cluster $cluster_name --approve
    ```

 ------